martinuslee/kulaundry/README.md

 ## Database - mysql

-1. Machine.sql has Machine Id which is primary key, and location attribute where it is located in the dorm.
+1. Machine.sql has Machine Id which is a primary key, and location attribute where it is located in the dorm.

-2. Account.sql has User Id which is primary key, password, user name, and email attributes.
+2. Account.sql has User Id that is a primary key, password, user name, and email attributes.

 3. State.sql has User Id, Machine Id.
-Those are primary key & foreign key(each from machine and account).
+Those two are primary keys & foreign keys(each from machine and account relation).
     Plus, it has room number and start time attributes.